polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 Now that you have generated your session keys, you must submit them to the chain.
 Follow these steps:

-1. Go to the **Staking > Account Actions** section on Polkadot.js Apps
+1. Go to the **Network > Staking > Accounts** section on Polkadot.js Apps
 2. Select **Set Session Key** on the bonding account you generated earlier
 3. Paste the hex-encoded session key string you generated (from either the UI or CLI) into the input field and submit the transaction

 ![](/images/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator/set-up-a-validator-02.webp)

 Once the transaction is signed and submitted, your session keys will be registered on-chain.

 ### Verify Session Key Setup